An introduction to 2d conformal field theory: Conformal invariance

 Two remarks should be stated here.
-First of all, using \eqref{def-flat-ct}, we can see the composition of two conformal transformations is still conformal, which may imply that conformal transformations form a group.
-Secondly, the conformal factor $\Lambda(x)=1$ corresponds to the Poincare group.
+The composition of two conformal transformations is also conformal, suggesting that conformal transformations form a group.
+Secondly, when \(\Lambda(x) = 1\), the conformal transformations reduce to the Poincaré group transformations, which include translations, rotations, and Lorentz boosts, preserving both angles and lengths.